With severn excellent dance groups coming to the Bognor Regis Town Centre

 Dance groups are coming from far and wide, including London, the Isle of Wight, Brighton, Lewes, Hampshire and West Sussex.

-Six different teams will be dancing on Saturday and four on Sunday, displaying a varied range of folk & ethnic dance.
+The teams will be displaying a varied range of folk & ethnic dance.

 A mixed Morris team full of swagger and verve!